Wednesday, January 14, 2015

 My additions:

-• Quentin Deluermoz's opaque and pretentious citations (e.g. The Commune is above all transitivity and suspension, "Communes," 2020, in French, p.
-70) recall the neon phrases of an installation that masks the vestige of the Louvre's rampart.
-They appear in the same year (2020). x
+• Quentin Deluermoz's citations (e.g. The Commune is above all transitivity and suspension, in "Communes," 2020, p.
+70) recall the neon phrases of an installation that masks the vestige of the Louvre's rampart, which appears at the same time (2020).
+Is language that is opaque and pretentious a trend that disguises conservatism?

 The turn to the right